kamontat/myzs/README.md

 This project wroted all with shell script.
 No installation require and support MacOS and Linux and Window (with `Windows Subsystem for Linux` installed).
 You need to copy the application place to correct location and every work fine.
+Always check configuration before use it because configuration might not suit for you ([config](#configuration)).

 ### Automatic